domysh/ctfbox/README.md

 - Multiple Services: Includes services like Notes and Polls with checkers and exploits for each.
 - Infrastructure Setup: Uses Docker Compose for easy setup and management of the infrastructure.
 - Extensible: Easily add new services, checkers, and exploits.

+## Credits

+- https://github.com/cmspam/incus-docker/ For the incus docker setup
+- https://ad.cyberchallenge.it/rules for the rules and the infrastructure design